facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 Note: If you want the bot to have a persona when you talk to it, select one of the lines in `personas_validation.txt` and prepend it to your first utterance.

-Note: If you want to see the top 10 candidates produced by beam search (rather than just the top 1), add the flag `--verbose`.
+Note: If you want to see the top 10 candidates produced by beam search (rather than just the top 1), add the flag `--verbose True`.

 ## Train a CT model